Modern Day Slavery & Human Trafficking Policy Statement

 Specific Information on the content of the ‘Act’ can be made available on request.

-The Solid State PLC Group have a zero-tolerance approach to modern slavery and human trafficking and are committed to acting ethically and with integrity in all activities and business relationships and we expect our supply chain, contractors, employees and all other business partners to commit to the same.
+Solid State have a zero-tolerance approach to modern slavery and human trafficking and are committed to acting ethically and with integrity in all activities and business relationships and we expect our supply chain, contractors, employees and all other business partners to commit to the same.

 Training on this policy and the risk our business faces from Modern Slavery and Human Trafficking forms part of the induction process for all individuals joining the business.
 Regular refresher training will be provided as required.

-All persons working for us or on our behalf in any capacity must read, understand and comply with this policy, and avoid any activity that might lead to, or suggest, a breach of this policy.
-They must notify their immediate manager as soon as possible if they believe or suspect that a conflict with this policy has occurred, or may occur in the future and raise concerns about any issue or suspicion of modern slavery in any part of our business as early as possible.
+All persons working for Solid State or on their behalf in any capacity must read, understand and comply with and avoid any activity that might lead to, or suggest, a breach of this policy.
+They must notify their immediate line manager as soon as possible if they believe or suspect that a conflict with this policy has occurred or may occur in the future and raise concerns about any issue or suspicion of modern slavery in any part of our business as early as possible.
 To date no issues have been recorded in relation to the ‘Act’.

 Any employee who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.

-Solid State PLC will review both its internal and external operations on an ongoing basis to check compliance with the above policy, and to check that the policy is being implemented effectively.
+Solid State will continue to review both its internal and external operations to check compliance with the above policy, and to check that it is being implemented effectively.